History of Middlesbrough F.C.

-This article is about the history of Middlesbrough F.C., who are a football club based in Middlesbrough, England.
-For a general overview of the club, see Middlesbrough F.C.
+Middlesbrough F.C. is a football club based in Middlesbrough, England.

 Formation through to the Great War (1876–1914)

 According to Boro folklore, the idea for forming the football club was suggested during a tripe supper at the Corporation Hotel, Middlesbrough, and while this has since been discovered by club historian Harry Glasper to be untrue, it is certainly true that like many football clubs of the time (such as The Wednesday), Middlesbrough F.C. were formed by members of the local cricket club wishing to stay fit during the winter.
 Indeed, it was at Albert Park on Linthorpe Road where players from Middlesbrough Cricket Club formed the fledgling team.
 The club retained its amateur status until 1889 when several members of Middlesbrough FC split to form Middlesbrough Ironopolis over a dispute.
 Both teams made their debuts as professional teams within a week of each other in December 1889.

 After three years it was clear that both clubs were becoming more successful and club officials knew that only an amalgamation would give them a serious chance of a place in the Football League.
 On 7 May 1892 an application was made to the Football League under the name of Middlesbrough and Ironopolis Football and Athletic Club.
 The application failed and both clubs went their separate ways once more, as Middlesbrough FC reverted to their amateur status.
 They won the FA Amateur Cup in 1895 and again in 1898.
 The following year, 1899, Middlesbrough turned professional again in an attempt to gain entry to the Football League, and on 18 May 1899, backed by local neighbours Newcastle United and Sunderland, they were admitted to the Second Division, narrowly ahead of Blackpool.